 5. Build leadership development programs

 Well made decisions enrich the quality of the work environment for individuals, groups, and organizations.
-Vision and leadership begins at the top with managers who are able to determine strategic direction.
+Vision and leadership begins at the top with professionals who are able to determine strategic direction.
 They can guide their teams to analyze and respond to workplace opportunities that will move the organization forward.
-Leadership teams that reliably make better decisions is a competitive advantage.
+Leadership teams that reliably make better decisions are a competitive advantage.
 The result is a confident and capable executive team and a business culture that resonates with strong values and performance.

 Individual reports analyzing decision skills and leadership mindset assist in the identification of future leaders.
 Talent development programs can then target essential leadership mindset attributes and the cognitive skills required for high stakes decision-making.